Pharmacy Technician Lead

 Minimum Qualifications:

-Graduation from an accredited College of Pharmacy resulting in Pharm D. or BS degree with a minimum of three (3) to five (5) years of experience
+Graduation from an accredited College of Pharmacy resulting in Pharm.
+D. or BS degree.
+Completion of an ASHP-accredited residency program or equivalent experience is desired.

 In cases where the range is displayed as a $0 amount, salary discussions will occur during candidate screening calls, before any subsequent compensation discussion is held between the candidate and any hiring authority.